dandi/dandi-cli/docs/source/cmdline/upload.rst

 Upload Dandiset files to DANDI Archive.

-The target Dandiset to upload to must already be registered in the archive, and a :file:`dandiset.yaml` file must exist in the local :option:`--dandiset-path`.
+The target Dandiset to upload to must already be registered in the archive, and a :file:`dandiset.yaml` file must exist in the common ancestor of the given paths (or the current directory, if no paths are specified) or a parent directory thereof.

 Local Dandisets should pass validation.
 For that, the assets should first be organized using the :ref:`dandi_organize` command.